Virdee

-Virdee is a six-part British crime thriller television series.
-It is adapted by A A Dhand from his own Bradford-set crime novel series.
-It stars Staz Nair and was produced by Magical Society for BBC One and BBC iPlayer.
-It was broadcast in the UK on BBC One and BBC iPlayer on 10 February 2025.
+Virdee is a six-part British crime thriller television series that is adapted by A A Dhand from his Bradford-set crime novel series.
+It stars Staz Nair and was produced by Magical Society for BBC One.
+The series premiered on 10 February 2025.
+It was cancelled after one series.

 Synopsis

 Harry Virdee is a detective hunting down a killer targeting the Asian community in Bradford.
 Meanwhile, his Sikh family are dismayed at his decision to marry Saima, who is Muslim.